Skip to main content

 Are there home remedies for severely dry cracked hands?

 Keeping moisture locked in your skin is key.
-Moisturising your hands before bed then wearing cotton gloves for 15 to 20 minutes can help your hands lock in moisture.
+Moisturising your hands before bed then wearing cotton gloves for 15 to 20 minutes can help your hands lock in moisturise.
 To help prevent cracked and dry skin on your hands, remember to always protect yourself by wearing gloves when doing housework and to moisturise regularly throughout the day.